 Daniel, before he records his discussion that mentions this spirit, states that he had been fasting and praying to God for three straight weeks (Daniel 10:2 - 3).
 He then saw a vision of a man, which only he witnessed, that frightened him to the point that it sapped all his strength (Daniel 10:5 - 8).
 Verse 12 then relates that the "man" came because the prophet's words had reached God in his heavenly throne.
 The "man," who was likely Gabriel the Archangel, then mentioned Michael.

-"But the prince of the kingdom of Persia withstood me twenty-one days; and behold, Michael (the archangel), one of the chief princes, came to help me, for I had been left alone there with the kings of Persia."
-(Daniel 10:13, NKJV throughout)
+But the prince of the kingdom of Persia withstood me one and twenty days: but, lo, Michael, one of the chief princes, came to help me; and I remained there with the kings of Persia (Daniel 10:13, KJV).

-"At that time Michael shall stand up, the great prince who stands watch over the sons of your people; And there shall be a time of trouble, such as never was since there was a nation, even to that time.
-And at that time your people shall be delivered, every one who is found written in the book."
-(Daniel 12:1).
+At that time Michael shall stand up, the great prince who stands watch over the sons of your people: and there shall be a time of trouble, such as never was since there was a nation, even to that time.
+And at that time your people shall be delivered, every one who is found written in the book (Daniel 12:1, NKJV).